PURPOSE OF THIS POLICY

 DEFINITIONS USED IN THIS POLICY

 International Travel: “International Travel” is defined as travel outside of the United States.
-(Note: Alaska, Hawaii and all U.S. Territories are considered domestic, out-of-state travel, not International Travel).

 Colorado State University recognizes that no worthwhile endeavor is without risk, including international travel.
 The university considers risk in terms of both the likelihood and potential consequences of an event.

-The university accepts a certain amount of risk for research and educational innovation as it pursues its strategic goals, and recognizes that effective decision making requires balancing risks against possible benefits to be realized.
+The University accepts a certain amount of risk for research and educational innovation as it pursues its strategic goals, and recognizes that effective decision making requires balancing risks against possible benefits to be realized.
 International travel, while it involves some risks, is beneficial to our students and must include destinations around the globe in order to allow CSU students and employees to pursue their chosen courses of learning.
-At the same time, the university must do its utmost to promote and protect student and employee health and safety.
+At the same time, the University must do its utmost to promote and protect student and employee health and safety.

 The following provisions apply to international travel by students, faculty and staff:

 - Use of federal grant funds requires travelers to comply with the “Fly America Act” using only “US Flag” commercial carriers.
 It is acceptable for the tickets to be purchased from a US Flag carrier if the flight is contracted to a non-domestic carrier for the actual plane and flight crew.
 Some grants may further stipulate maximum lodging and/or per diem rates or impose other requirements.
 In addition, travelers expending federal funds received under a grant, contract or other assistance from a U.S. Public Health Service agency (National Institutes of Health (NIH), Centers for Disease Control & Prevention (CDC), Food & Drug Administration (FDA), Agency for Healthcare Research & Quality (AHRQ), Agency for the Toxic Substances & Disease Registry (ATSDR), Health Resources & Services Administration (HRSA), Indian Health Service (IHS), or Substance Abuse & Mental Services Administration (SAMHSA)) must report travel on the CSU Role and Responsibility Survey.
-It is the responsibility of the Department Head and the traveler to understand these special requirements.
+It is the responsibility of the department head and the traveler to understand these special requirements.

-- For the safety of CSU students, faculty, and staff, it is highly recommended that all University international travelers review CSU’s list of high risk countries and US Department of State travel advisories, as travel to certain countries may be discouraged, restricted, or forbidden.
-If faculty or staff members are traveling to a country with an advisory, RMI will approve the travel registration, provided a signed waiver is received.
+- For the safety of CSU students, faculty, and staff, it is highly recommended that all university international travelers review CSU’s list of higher risk countries and US Department of State travel advisories, as travel to certain countries may be discouraged, restricted, or forbidden.
+If faculty or staff members are traveling to a country with an advisory, RMI may approve the travel registration, provided a signed waiver is received.
 Prior to any student travel to these countries, students or their faculty or staff leader must submit a signed proposal request and seek approval from the ITOC.
 Travelers to all destinations and especially high risk countries are urged to also register with the Smart Travel Enrollment Program (STEP) through the Department of State.

 International Travel Oversight Guidance and Procedures